Categorization of two-loop Feynman diagrams in the $\mathcal O(\alpha^2)$ correction to $e^+e^- \rightarrow ZH$: Categorization

 \subsection{Category $\mathcal C_2$}

-The Category $ \mathcal C_2$ includes non-factorizable two-loop Feynman diagrams with three denominators.
-We found that all diagrams in $\mathcal C_{2}$ are two-loop self-energy diagrams. $\mathcal C_2$ includes 18 diagrams, none of which contains top-quark.
-We put diagram \#519 as the representative of $ \mathcal C_2$.
+The category $ \mathcal C_2$ includes non-factorizable two-loop Feynman diagrams with three denominators.
+We found that all diagrams in $\mathcal C_{2}$ are two-loop self-energy diagrams. $\mathcal C_2$ includes 18 diagrams, none of which contains top quark. $\mathcal C_{2}^{ind}$ has 8 independent diagrams.
+We choose diagram \#519 as the representative of $ \mathcal C_2$.